Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Related Work

-\textbf{Hardware accelerators for dense tensor computations:} Liu et al. \cite{liu2019survey} surveyed coarse-grained reconfigurable architectures for general-purpose computing applications.
-Shawahna et al. \cite{shawahna2018fpga} surveyed FPGA accelerators for processing dense tensor computations of deep learning applications.
+\textbf{Hardware accelerators for dense ML models:} Shawahna et al. \cite{shawahna2018fpga} surveyed FPGA accelerators for processing dense tensor computations of deep learning applications.
 Venieris et al. \cite{venieris2018toolflows} discussed different CNN-to-FPGA toolchains and described their hardware architectures, design space exploration techniques, and support for different precisions of tensors.
-They also compared execution metrics of the designs obtained with various toolchains and that with the previously proposed FPGA accelerators for CNNs.
+They also compared execution metrics of the designs obtained with various toolchains and those with the previously proposed FPGA accelerators for CNNs.
 Sze et al. \cite{sze2017efficient} presented a survey about efficiently executing DNNs on hardware accelerators.
-It described different DNNs, different compression techniques for compact models, and optimized dataflows for hardware accelerators based on spatial architectures.
+It described different DNNs, different compression techniques for compact models, and optimized dataflows for spatial architectures.
 Reuther et al. \cite{reuther2019survey} benchmarked executions of different ML accelerators.
 Li et al. \cite{li2020deep} discussed different ML frameworks and compilers for deep learning models.

-\textbf{Hardware accelerators for compact ML models:} Mittal \cite{mittal2018survey} surveyed execution of compact models, including BNNs and models compressed with structured pruning, on FPGAs.
-It also discussed optimizations for dense tensor computations such as processing convolutions with Winograd algorithm and executing models on multiple FPGA accelerators.
-Deng et al. \cite{han2020survey} surveyed hardware accelerators that support bit-adaptive computing to process tensors of different precision and the designs of data extraction modules of the accelerators to leverage sparsity of input, weight, or output tensors.
+\textbf{Hardware accelerators for compact ML models:} Mittal \cite{mittal2018survey} surveyed executing compact models, including BNNs, on FPGAs.
+It also discussed processing convolutions with the Winograd algorithm and executions on multiple FPGAs.
+Deng et al. \cite{han2020survey} surveyed hardware accelerators that support bit-adaptive computing and the data extraction modules for leveraging the sparsity of inputs, weights, or outputs.
 Du et al. \cite{du2020self} recently proposed MinMaxNN system for dynamically switching NN models.
-They surveyed techniques for designing self-aware NN systems (which can continuously sense information from the environment and dynamically react) including leveraging sparsity and tensor quantization.
-Wang et al. \cite{wang2019deep} surveyed hardware implementations for efficiently processing tensors of lower precisions that are obtained with binary, ternary, and logarithmic quantizations.
+They surveyed techniques for designing self-aware NN systems (which can continuously sense information from the environment and dynamically react), including leveraging sparsity and tensor quantization.
+Wang et al. \cite{wang2019deep} surveyed hardware implementations for processing tensors of lower precisions (binary, ternary, and logarithmic quantizations).
 Ignatov et al. \cite{ignatov2019ai} benchmarked executions of quantized deep learning models on mobile AI accelerators.